U.S. factory, spending data hint at improving economy

 "We have argued before that higher demand for utilities will work as an automatic stabilizer for consumer spending during the unusually cold winter months," said Harm Bandholz, chief U.S. economist at UniCredit Research in New York.
 "It should dispel concerns about a too-dramatic economic slowdown."

-The consumer data and a surprise 0.1 percent rise in construction spending in January led Barclays to raise its forecast for first-quarter economic growth by four-tenths of a percentage point to a 2.2 percent annual rate.
-Macroeconomic Advisers lifted its estimate by three-tenths to a 1.7 percent pace.
+The spending data led Barclays to raise its forecast for first-quarter economic growth by two-tenths of a percentage point to a 2 percent annual rate.
+Macroeconomic Advisers lifted its estimate by the same margin to a 1.6 percent pace.

 Data ranging from housing to industrial production and hiring have suggested the economy softened early in the first quarter after expanding at a modest 2.4 percent rate in the final three months of last year.